unfoldedcircle/ucd3-firmware/doc/web-management-ui.md

 - `**/lang` discards source JSON files (only `lang.js` ships)
 - `lang.js` explicitly skips `uglify-js` (produces 0-byte output for this file)
 - All text assets are gzip-compressed at build time
-- HTTP handler serves with `Content-Encoding: gzip` when client supports it
+- HTTP handler serves with `Content-Encoding: gzip` when client supports it, otherwise returns an error

 ## HTTP Caching Strategy